l-zeuch/lzeuch.de/content/posts/enlightenment-curse-or-blessing.md

 For example, the contradiction between enlightenment and the church, or religion in general, remains open.
 Despite all modernity, religion forces people back to an outdated way of living and thinking.
-They fly around the world in a jumbo jet or into space with NASA and still claim that there is someone who owns the world. who owns the world and rules over it.
+They fly around the world in a jumbo jet or into space with NASA and still claim that there is someone who owns the world and rules over it.
 How can we live in such a developed world of the 21st century and look for our role models in the time of 2000 years ago?

 Why do people today laugh at the naivety of the Germanic peoples with regard to their nature gods, when we are basically doing the same?
 Why does man's intellect, which is so well-developed, need the belief that he is not alone, not without a god?